hackclub/hackpad/hackpads/GoosePad/README.md

 I wrote the firmware using QMK.
 I had a bunch of errors so I just turned off errors in VSCode lol.

+## Challenges

+The biggest challege I had was probably aligning things for the case, I also remodeled the case and PCB cause I thought the wall between the OLED and switch was too thin and it probably was.

 ## BOM

 - 1x XIAO RP2040